 &lt;sup>65 Liberty will review Hydro and Newfoundland Power transmission and distribution equipment maintenance practices, including transformer testing and maintenance practices, in more depth for the Fall 2014 Report.
-Response to RFI #PUB-NLH-084.

 &lt;sup>67 Liberty will review Hydro's terminal station equipment maintenance work backlogs in depth for the Fall 2014 Report.